 If you have time, you can also use your choice of other activities from the Additional Literacy Activities section.
-Choose the activities that you think are best for your students.
-If you have students who have different skills and interests, you may wish to have some students do one activity while others do a different activity.

 DAY 5: BUILDING LITERACY FURTHER

 On Day 5, you will focus again on vocabulary, word patterns, and alphabet study.
 You will also choose to do other activities with the students.